denten-books/plain-text/0-chapter.md

 be adequately addressed in shallow instrumental terms limited to efficacy, speed, or performance.
 A secondary aim of this volume is therefore to convince computer "users" to view their computational environments as a literary system of sorts.
-I mean a "literary system" differently to what one might conventionally mistake for a "binary" or "digital" one, however imprecise those terms are in everyday use.
+I mean a "literary system" as opposed to what one might conventionally mistake for a "binary" or "digital" one, however imprecise those terms are in everyday use.
 In clarifying usage, I ask those who may have considered themselves mere "users" to become close readers, thinkers, and